-The PADI Enriched Air Diver course is the most popular specialty scuba course.
+The PADI Enriched Air Diver course is the most popular specialty dive course.
 Why?
-Because scuba diving with enriched air nitrox gives you more no decompression time, especially on repetitive scuba dives.
+Because diving with enriched air gives you more no stop time, especially on repetitive dives.
 If staying down longer and getting back in the water sooner sounds appealing, then don’t hesitate to become an enriched air diver.

-If you’re a PADI (Junior) Open Water Diver who is at least 12 years old, you can enroll in the Enriched Air Diver Specialty course.
+If you’re a Open Water Diver who is at least 12 years old, you can enroll in the Enriched Air Diver Specialty course.

 What will you learn?

-- Set your dive computer for diving with enriched air nitrox.
+- Practice setting and planning dives using your dive computer with enriched air nitrox

 Why become an Enriched Air Diver?